totten/git-scan/README.md

 Git-scan is designed for users who have many overlapping git repositories -- for example, developers who work with "composer" or "drush-make" may build out working directories which include half a dozen or more repos.
 Key features:

  * Zero configuration
+ * Works with deeply nested repositories
  * Filters and displays repositories based on their status ("git-scan status")
  * Performs safe (fast-forward) updates on repositories when valid ("git-scan update")
  * Executes custom commands ("git scan foreach -c='...'")
  * Agnostic to the build system (eg works equally well with "composer", "drush-make", and manually-written build scripts)
  * Agnostic to the branch/submission/review process (eg works with personal read/write repos as well as GitHub repos that require pull-requests)

+Limitations:

+ * Performs filesystem scan and does not cache results

 Examples
 ========